West Field (Tinian)

 West Field is a former World War II airfield on Tinian in the Mariana Islands.
 Today, West Field is used as the civilian Tinian International Airport.

-West Field at Tinian Naval Base was a base for Twentieth Air Force B-29 Superfortress operations against the Japanese Home Islands in 1944–5, and the base for the B-29 Superfortress 58th Bombardment Wing.
+West Field at Tinian Naval Base was a base for Twentieth Air Force B-29 Superfortress operations against the Japanese Home Islands in 1944–45 and the base for the B-29 Superfortress 58th Bombardment Wing.

 History

-Tinian, with its sister islands of the Marianas, had passed through Spanish and German hands prior to becoming a Protectorate of Japan following World War I. Under Japanese administration, Tinian was largely a sugar plantation.
+Tinian, with its sister islands of the Marianas, had passed through Spanish and German hands prior to becoming a protectorate of Japan following World War I. Under Japanese administration, Tinian was largely a sugar plantation.
 The island had two good airfields with a third under construction by the Japanese in 1944.
 West Field originated as the Japanese Gurguan Point Airfield, having two parallel runways.

 By mid-1944, the Americans had advanced inside the Japanese ring of defense in the Pacific Theater.
 On Tinian, the United States Army Air Forces could establish bases to conduct long-range strategic offensive air operations over the Japanese Home Islands with the new B-29 Superfortress.
-Assaulted on July 24, 1944 by United States Marines from Saipan, which had just been taken the previous month.
-After a fierce bombardment, the 4th Marine division landed.
-The Japanese were taken by surprise, and the offensive was regarded as one of the best-executed amphibious operation of the war.
+The island was assaulted on 24 July 1944 by United States Marines from Saipan, which had just been taken the previous month.
+After a fierce bombardment, the 4th Marine Division landed.
+The Japanese were taken by surprise, and the offensive was regarded as one of the best-executed amphibious operations of the war.

 58th Bombardment Wing

-Once under American control, a massive construction project was begun on the island, and the Japanese airfield was repaired and expanded, being named as West Field due to its geographical location.
+Once under American control, a massive construction project was begun on the island, and the Japanese airfield was repaired and expanded, being named as West Field because of its geographical location.
 West Field became operationally ready in the early spring of 1945, and the Twentieth Air Force XXI Bomber Command 58th Bombardment Wing was assigned to the field, being reassigned from Hijli Base Area, India.

 The 58th Bomb Wing had been operating from airfields in India, and at times staging through fields in China since the summer of 1944 as part of Operation Matterhorn.
 The groups had struck such Japanese targets as transportation centers, naval installations, iron works, and aircraft plants in Burma, Thailand, China, Japan, the Netherlands East Indies, and Formosa.
-However, By late 1944, it was becoming apparent that B-29 operations against Japan staged out of bases in India and China were far too expensive in men and materials and would have to be stopped.
-In December 1944, the Joint Chiefs of Staff made the decision that the 58th Bombardment Wing's B-29s would be moved to the newly captured islands in the Marianas in the central Pacific with airfields built on them to support their operations.
+However, by late 1944 it was becoming apparent that B-29 operations against Japan staged out of bases in India and China were far too expensive in men and materials and would have to be stopped.
+In December 1944, the Joint Chiefs of Staff made the decision that the 58th Bombardment Wing's B-29s would be moved to the newly captured islands in the Marianas in the Central Pacific with airfields built on them to support their operations.
 The 58th Bomb Wing flew its last operations from India and China on 8 February 1945.

 From West Field, the 58th Bomb Wing consisted of the assigned groups: